aaltonewmedia/physcomp.newmedia.dog/content/2025/kuutamokuu/week-1-homework/index.md

 1. The lights should be off when the board is powered
 2. Upon first click of the button, one of the LEDs should turn on
-3. Upon the second click of the button, the first LED should turn off and the second turn on
+3. Upon the second click of the button, both LEDS should be turned on
 4. Upon the third click, both of the LEDs should turn off

 The functionality was accomplished with the following code: